-The three components of risk parameters, the PD, LGD and EAD are used in variety of applications that measure credit risk across the entire portfolio.
+The three components of risk parameters, the PD, LGD and EAD are used in variety of applications that portfolios.

-• Credit Approval : PD models are used in the credit approval process in both retail and nonretail portfolios.
 In high volume retail portfolios, application scorecard, behaviour scorecard and customer centric scorecard are used as one of the risk management tools.

+Credit Approval : PD models are used in the credit approval process in both retail and non-retail portfolios, application, scorecard, behaviour.